 Rapid Transformational Therapy® (RTT®) was created by Marisa Peer, a renowned speaker, published author, and celebrity therapist.
 With over 30 years of experience, Marisa combined Neuro-Linguistic Programming, hypnosis, Cognitive Behavioural Therapy, and psychotherapy into one powerful and effective treatment method.

 RTT® dives into the subconscious corners of the mind, unleashing the power you have within you to change your thoughts, feelings, and actions.
 It has been used to help individuals recover and move past trauma, overcome fears and phobias, and more.

 RTT® accesses the subconscious mind through hypnosis.
 When accessing this part of the mind, thoughts, and beliefs can be rewritten.
-You go through various self-realizations, which help you let go of trauma or the past and move forward into a better future.
+You go through various self-realizations, which helps you let go of trauma of the past and move forward into a better future.

-So contact us today to begin your therapy sessions, and your journey towards an abundant and happy life, by clicking the banner below.
+So contact us today to begin your therapy sessions, and your journey towards freedom from disorganized attachment, by clicking the banner below.